-This modern hotel is equipped with some of the best amenities in the Latin Quarter, including free Wi-Fi, luggage storage, 24-hour desk service, and on-site parking.
-Whether you’re looking for where to stay in Paris with kids or want easy access to some of the best shopping and dining options in the city, Port Royal Hotel is a great choice.
+This modern hotel has some of the best amenities in the Latin Quarter, including free Wi-Fi, luggage storage, 24-hour desk service, and on-site parking.
+Whether you’re looking for where to stay in Paris with kids or want easy access to some of the city’s best shopping and dining options, Port Royal Hotel is a great choice.

 Best Luxury Hotel in Latin Quarter: Hotel Montecristo

-Featuring a rum bar, a world-class spa, and beautifully appointed rooms with stunning views over the city, Hotel Montecristo is the best luxury hotel in Quartier Latin.
-Whether you’re looking for where to stay in Paris with kids or simply want to enjoy some of the city’s finest amenities during your visit, Hotel Montecristo offers everything you need for a luxury stay in Paris.
+Hotel Montecristo is the best luxury hotel in Quartier Latin, featuring a rum bar, a world-class spa, and beautifully appointed rooms with gorgeous vistas over the city.
+Irrespective of your search for where to stay in Paris with kids or want to enjoy some of the city’s finest amenities during your visit, Hotel Montecristo offers everything you need for a luxury stay in Paris.

 Where is a good place to stay in Paris near The Eiffel Tower?

-The Eiffel Tower is located in the 7th district of Paris, which is considered one of the best neighborhoods for visitors.
+The Eiffel Tower is located in Paris’s 7th arrondissement (district), considered one of the best neighborhoods for visitors.
 The best neighborhoods to stay close to the Eiffel Tower include the 15th district, where you’ll find a variety of affordable hotels and restaurants; the 1st district, which is home to some of the city’s most famous attractions like Notre Dame and the Louvre Museum; and the 6th district, where you’ll find tons of boutique shops, cozy cafes, and hip bars.